cacophony-wj/LeS/README.md

 **Wabbajack could not find my game folder:**

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the Pre-Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.
+DO NOT ASK FOR HELP WITH PIRATED GAMES ON THE WABBAJACK DISCORD.

 **All downloads from Lover's Lab are failing.**

 Lover's Lab is much more restrictive about automated downloads to users outside of the United States.
 Attempt to use a free- or budget- VPN with a terminus in the United States to automate your downloads.
+I personally recommend Proton VPN from _MIT_, it's free, has decent performance and maintains excellent privacy protections.
 If you do not have such an option, you will need to download the LL mods manually, as per the manifest section below.

 **MEGA download cap exceeded.**